-Confederation Cup: Mazembe to face Kabylie in play-offs
+Confederation Cup: Mazembe look for new coach after draw

 Like last year big-spending Mazembe drop into the Confederation Cup after exiting the Champions League before the group stage.

+This after the club announced that Frenchman Thierry Froger had left by mutual consent after just over one month in charge.

-Mazembe lost to Zimbabwe's CAPS United on the away goals rule as Kabylie beat Congo's Etoile to reach the play-offs.
+Mazembe said he had not achieved his goal of reaching the Champions League quarter-finals after they Mazembe lost to Zimbabwe's CAPS United on the away goals rule in the round of 32.

+Two-time African champions Kabylie beat Congo's Etoile to reach the play-offs.

-Tuesday's draw for pits losers from Champions League against second-round winners from the Confederation Cup.
+Tuesday's draw for pits losers from Champions League against second-round winners from the Confederation Cup to decide who reaches the expanded group stage.

-Both sides are former African champions with Mazembe having won the title five times and the Algerians twice.

-The overall winners of the two-legged ties in April will advance to an expanded group stage featuring 16 teams up from eight in previous years.
+This year's tournament will feature 16 teams in four pools up from eight sides in previous years.

 Confederation Cup play-off draw: